Ben Sheaf: Coventry City

 On 4 September 2020, Sheaf joined newly-promoted Championship side Coventry City on a season-long loan deal with the option to make the deal permanent after.
 He made his first appearance for the club in a 2–1 defeat against Bristol City on 12 September.

 Sheaf signed for Coventry City on a three-year deal in July 2021.

 Wrexham

 On 1 September 2025, Sheaf joined Championship side Wrexham on a three-year deal.

 International career

 Sheaf debuted for England under-16 team in the Victory Shield.
 As of July 2014, he has played twice for the under-16 national team.
 He was part of the England U18s which played a couple of friendlies against the Netherlands in September 2015.
 They won 2–0 in the first game which Sheaf scored a penalty and drew the second game 0–0.

 Personal life

 Sheaf comes from a sporting family.
 His mother was a top-level volleyball and beach volleyball player, and his older brother Jake was also a professional beach volleyball player.
-Sheaf's father was a footballer at county level, whilst his younger brother Max is a former Arsenal player and former player for Ross County.
+Sheaf's father was a footballer at county level, whilst his younger brother Max is a current player for Hednesford Town FC winning promotion to the National League North in 2025-26 season.